About the author

 DIT

-The digital imaging technician (DIT) is one of the newest standard film crew positions on the scene.
 Born from the unique complications of shooting digitally, the DIT manages and troubleshoots all aspects of the digital workflow as it exists on set.

-4. Electric department
+4. Electric Department

-The electric department creates light, collaborating with the grip department to execute the director of photography’s lighting plan.
+The Electric Department creates light, collaborating with the Grip Department to execute the director of photography’s lighting plan.

 Gaffer